isaacbrodsky/duckdb-zipfs/README.md

 Concatenated bzip2 streams (common in large compressed files) are handled automatically.

+Note: bzip2 decompression is single-threaded (libbz2 limitation).
+For large files, consider using xz format instead which supports multi-threaded decompression.

 ### Performance considerations

 This extension is intended more for convience than high performance.
 It does not implement a file metadata cache as `tarfs` (on which this